How to collect, handle and submit the ideal grape sample for virus testing

 Grapevines are known to host more than 80 different species of viral pathogens.
 Co-infection of diverse viruses in a single vine is not uncommon and disease diagnosis based on symptom observation alone is unreliable due to the variability in the expression of symptoms and the occurrence of viral strains that cause asymptomatic infections.

 When you have ruled out other plant health problems (such as trunk diseases, nutrient deficiencies and other abiotic stressors) and suspect virus infection in your vineyard, follow our recommendations to properly collect, handle, and submit the ideal grape sample for virus testing.

 - Select suspect vines.
 A suspect vine is a vine with atypical growth or performance.
 For example, vines with discolored leaves (red/purple, yellow), leaf rolling or distortion, stunted shoots, uneven fruit ripening, and so on.
 We recommend flagging the vines selected for sampling as it may be necessary to re-sample and re-test.

-- Label sample bag.
+- Label plastic bag.
 Using a black or blue permanent marker, label a gallon-size resealable plastic bag with your sample identifier.
 For example, "Chardonnay # 1".
 Do not use paper bags as leaf samples dry out in shipping.